stefan-hoeck/idris2-pack/CONTRIBUTING.md

 indexed over a state type, signalling what kind of initialisation actions have already been performed:

-  * `Nothing` : Just the core configuration from command line options and some settings in the `$HOME/.pack` directory have been assembled.
+  * `Nothing` : Just the core configuration from command-line options and some settings in the `$HOME/.pack` directory have been assembled.